Tomash667/carpg/doc/script.md

 * Location@ location - used for: EVENT_CLEARED, EVENT_ENTER, EVENT_GENERATE.
 * Unit@ unit - used for: EVENT_DIE, EVENT_PICKUP, EVENT_UPDATE.
 * GroundItem@ item - used for EVENT_PICKUP.
-* MapSettings@ map_settings - used for EVENT_GENERATE.
+* MapSettings@ mapSettings - used for EVENT_GENERATE.
-* int stage - used for EVENT_GENERATE, stage 0 is before generating (can use map_settings), stage 1 is after.
+* int stage - used for EVENT_GENERATE, stage 0 is before generating (can use mapSettings), stage 1 is after.
 * bool cancel - set to true to cancel default handling of this event.

 ### GroundItem type